software-mansion/react-native-gesture-handler/docs/docs/components/swipeable.md

 This callback is deprecated and will be removed in the next version.
 Please use `onSwipeableOpen(direction)`
 :::

-method that is called when right action panel gets open.
+Method that is called when right action panel gets open.

 ### `onSwipeableOpen`

-method that is called when action panel gets open (either right or left).
+Method that is called when action panel gets open (either right or left).
 Takes swipe direction as an argument.

 ### `onSwipeableClose`

-method that is called when action panel is closed.
+Method that is called when action panel is closed.
 Takes swipe direction as an argument.

 ### `onSwipeableLeftWillOpen`